Caregiver Stress & Burnout

 “a syndrome of emotional exhaustion, depersonalization, and reduced personal accomplishment that can occur among individuals who do ‘people-work’ of some kind.”
 When we notice ourselves distancing emotionally from our clients, seeing them as their diagnosis rather than as individuals, and feeling that there is little we can do to impact the situation, no matter what we try – we may be sizzling our way toward burnout.

 I believe that caregivers such as doulas, counsellors, social workers, medical clinicians, and frontline support staff of all varieties are actually more at risk of burnout and trauma than their clients.
-Not only do these individuals bear actual or virtual witness to countless events over time, they often firmly hold a passion-led vision of social justice and what “should” be, as opposed to what “is.”
+Not only do these individuals bear actual or virtual witness to countless events over time, they often firmly hold a passion-led vision of social justice around what “should” be, as opposed to what “is.”
 Caregivers bump into the reality-versus-values dilemma so often in their work as to feel psychically bruised.